With simple words, mapping apps offer help to refugees, slum dwellers

 “The lack of a formal address can be very limiting - from difficulty in receiving post to being unable to open a bank account or vote,” he told the Thomson Reuters Foundation by phone from London.

-“Having a uniform system is a potentially radical shift, as it enables digitization of databases of addresses, land administration geoportals, and accurate disaster and emergency service responses,” he said on Friday.
+“Having a uniform system is a potentially radical shift, as it enables digitisation of databases of addresses, land administration geoportals, and accurate disaster and emergency service responses,” he said on Friday.

-What3Words divides the Earth into 3 meter x 3 meter squares and assigns each box a unique three-word address.
+What3Words divides the Earth into 3 metre x 3 metre squares and assigns each box a unique three-word address.
 It is available as a mobile app in 36 languages, including five Indian languages introduced earlier this year, with plans for more.

 The International Committee of the Red Cross in the Philippines uses the system in disaster zones where buildings may be flattened and roads washed away.

-In Mongolia, home to a large nomadic population, it is used in government documents and is recognized by many banks.
+In Mongolia, home to a large nomadic population, it is used in government documents and is recognised by many banks.

 In a pilot for postal services in three Indian states last year, What3Words was faster than traditional sorting methods, Jones said, adding that it would take less than five days to provide everyone in the country a three-word address.